 Head Coach: Sam Buscarino

-Key Players: Goalkeepers Bran McLaughlin and Alan Giangreco; defenders John Priest and Robert Gemert; forwards David Sarachan and Emanuel Kulu.
+Roster included goalkeepers Bran McLaughlin and Alan Giangreco; defenders John Priest, John Freitas and Robert Gemert; Al Lawrence; forwards David Sarachan and Emanuel Kulu.

 After the season Dave Sarachan joined Pittsburgh Spirit in the Major Indoor Soccer League.

 Roster included goalkeeper Tony Dallas; defender Rodney Desmeules; forwards Armando Costa and John Hold.

 Firts Portuguese were coached by former Belenenses- and Farense-player Benvindo Assis Viola.